 How much water and when to water vegetables depends on a number of variables.

-As a guide seedlings will require more watering than well established plants, this is because the seedlings do not have a large root systems, another way of testing is to dig down about a spades depth and the soil should not be dry.
+As a guide seedlings will require more watering than well-established plants, this is because the seedlings do not have large root systems, another way of testing is to dig down about a spades depth and the soil should not be dry.

 Vegetables and their water requirements

 Requirements for watering vegetables varies depending on the crop, and growth stage.
 Leafy crops need more water than those grown for their fruits or roots.
 Seedlings will not recover if they dry out because of their small root system; water regularly in dry weather until established.

 Vegetables - Drought Tolerant.